La-wea-cosmica/Monar/README.md

 # Monar 🎃

-# WARNING!
-For now this Are totally PATCHED so if you have problems with launch its for the patch so.
-# for now i will fix it soon when my brain work again

 **Let me Introduce you Monar Launcher!**

 Monar is a very simple launcher of Lunar Client Created on Batch (.bat), It launch's 2 times more faster than the Normal Lunar Client!